Covid-19 protocols for NYC.

 Are bags and backpacks permitted into the show?

-Yes they are.
+Yes, they are.
 We do ask that you use common sense when toting them around, as some backpacks are large, bulky, and unwieldy and can block aisles or knock into things when you turn around.
 Also, bags may be subject to search, so be sure you don’t have anything in there that you shouldn’t.

 Can I bring a pet to the show with me?

-No you may not.
+Sorry, pets are not allowed.
 The only animals allowed at the show are licensed Service Animals.